therealozp/class-notes/discrete-math/Statements.md

 A sentence that is either true or false, **but not both** (or neither).
 There is only one well-defined truth value, which **can be unknown**.
 Truth values can be:
 - evident from the sentence itself (e.g. 2 + 2 = 5 is False)
 - evident from the sentence that is has one.
 "There are an odd number of stars in the universe."
-- assigned for the sake of argument or analysis.
+- assigned for the sake of argument or analysis

 Some sentences should not be considered statements, either because:
 - it is a question (and assigning it a truth value does not make sense)